 How Can I Know for Sure If I am Pregnant?

 Even after taking a pregnancy test the best way to confirm a pregnancy is to have an ultrasound.
-An ultrasound can be performed at no cost to you at our centers.
+An ultrasound can be performed at no cost to you at our offices.

 An ultrasound can confirm approximately how far along you are in your pregnancy and can assess viability, measuring fetal heartbeat, as early as 6 weeks gestation.
 An ultrasound can also alert you to any potential complications with your pregnancy like an ectopic pregnancy.